Sydney Second Mortgage Approval Readiness: Timing Guide for Business Borrowers

 Who This Is For

-This guide is for Sydney business borrowers, commercial property investors, and developers who already have a first mortgage in place and want to understand whether a second mortgage could solve a real funding problem.
+This guide is for Sydney business borrowers, commercial property investors, and developers who already have a first mortgage in place and want to understand whether their file is ready for a second mortgage review.

 It is especially relevant if you own an office, warehouse, mixed-use property, retail asset, or other commercial real estate in Sydney and need funds for a business-purpose transaction.
 If you are still comparing broader debt options, start with our commercial property lending guide and then compare that with private lending in Australia.